Sewing Machine Mechanics Training and Certificate Programs

 Employment and Salary Information

 Small appliance repair technicians typically work for appliance companies and repair shops, or are self-employed.
-Technicians may choose to specialize in a particular appliance, such as a sewing machine, or offer repair services for several appliances.
+Technicians may choose to specialize in a particular appliance, such as home or industrial sewing machines, sergers, or embroidery machines, or offer repair services for several appliances.
 Training in sewing machine repair may also be found through independent instructors and private sewing businesses.
 Such private sector classes teach repair skills and basic sewing machine functions.

 Related to Sewing Machine Mechanics Training and Certificate Programs